top of page

 What is a pupillage?

 A pupillage is the final stage in training to be a barrister.
 It is your opportunity to put everything you have learnt so far into practice.
 It is possible to look at a pupillage as the equivalent to the trainee solicitor’s ‘training contract’.
-Although you will already have under taken the BPTC (Bar Professional Training Course) and will have been ‘called to the Bar’; a pupillage is essential for anyone that wishes to practice.
+Although you will already have under taken the BPC (Bar Practice Course) and will have been ‘called to the Bar’; a pupillage is essential for anyone that wishes to practice.
 It is the only way to secure a tenancy (a permanent place) within a set of chambers.
 Pupillage usually takes a year to complete and is divided ‘sixes’; two six month periods.
+After these you may apply for tenancy or, if you are unsuccessful, you may apply for a 'third six' You may continue to do these until you secure tenancy.
+Often the 'first six' is shadowing a barrister and the 'second six' is where a pupil can take on their own cases and clients.

 What do you learn?

-Under the supervision of a junior barrister, you will build on what you have already learnt; combining your academic ability with your BPTC vocational experience.
+Under the supervision of a junior barrister, you will build on what you have already learnt; combining your academic ability with your BPC vocational experience.
 You will partake in the day-to-day practical work of chambers.
-Pupillage will also provide chambers with an opportunity to assess your desirability as a permanent tenant.
-It is helpful to view it as rather like an apprenticeship.
+A pupillage will also provide chambers with an opportunity to assess you as a potential permanent tenant.